Historic Building Restoration & Digital Twin Technology: How To Experience The Past In The Present

 Bologna-based digital engineering firm, e-Making, was tasked with restoring Italy’s Remondini Palace.
 Built in 1600, Remondini Palace had sustained severe damage from an earthquake and was nearly lost.
 To drive collaboration and enhance their restoration efforts, e-Making partnered with Matterport.
 Using Matterport digital twins, e-Making was able to quickly create as-built documentation.

 e-Making then used Matterport measurements within the digital twin files, allowing them to get accurate measurements of any scanned surface — no matter where they were.
 Their project leads, engineers, and architects were able to remotely view these scans and measurements, and communicate via Matterport Tags.
 The end result?
-Seventy percent time savings and 20% cost savings, compared to traditional survey methods.
+Seventy percent time savings and 20% cost savings, compared to traditional condition survey methods.

 Historic building restoration blog image 3